edgedb/edgedb/docs/edgeql/select.rst

 -----------------------------

-Another handy use for backlinks is using them to filter and find items such as during an update.
+Another handy use for backlinks is using them to filter and find items when doing a ```select`` (or an ``update`` or other operation, of course).
 This can work as a nice shortcut when you have the id of one object that links to a second object without a link back to the first.

-Spider-Man's villains always have a grudging respect for him, and their names can be changed to reflect that if we know the id of a movie that they starred in.
+Spider-Man's villains always have a grudging respect for him, and their names can be displayed to reflect that if we know the id of a movie that they starred in.
 (Note the ability to :ref:`cast <ref_eql_casts>` from a ``uuid`` to an object type, which was added in EdgeDB 3.0!)

 .. code-block:: edgeql-repl

-    db> update Villain filter .<characters =
+    db> select Villain filter .<characters =
-    ...   <Movie><uuid>'6c60c28a-5c03-11ee-99ff-dfa425012a05'
-    ...   set {
+    ...   <Movie><uuid>'6c60c28a-5c03-11ee-99ff-dfa425012a05' {
     ...     name := .name ++ ', who got to see Spider-Man!'
     ...   };

-    db> select Villain.name;
     {
       'Obadiah Stane',
       'Sandman, who got to see Spider-Man!',
       'Electro, who got to see Spider-Man!',
-        'Green Goblin, who got to see Spider-Man!', 'Doc Ock, who got to see Spider-Man!',
+      'Green Goblin, who got to see Spider-Man!',
+      'Doc Ock, who got to see Spider-Man!',
     }

-In other words, "update every ``Villain`` object that the ``Movie`` object of this id links to via a link called ``characters``".
+In other words, "select every ``Villain`` object that the ``Movie`` object of this id links to via a link called ``characters``".

 A backlink is naturally not required, however.
-The same update without traversing a backlink would look like this:
+The same operation without traversing a backlink would look like this:

     db> with movie :=
     ...   <Movie><uuid>'6c60c28a-5c03-11ee-99ff-dfa425012a05',
-    ...     update movie.characters[is Villain]
+    ...     select movie.characters[is Villain] {
-    ...        set {
     ...       name := .name ++ ', who got to see Spider-Man!'
     ...   };

 .. _ref_eql_select_subqueries: